 External metrics, for open-source and third-party applications.

-how current they are.
 The information listed for each metric type comes from

 the Monitoring API